 I love reading.
 I love math.
 I love teaching.
 I love to ideate.

 Someone talked about serendipity.
 I’m blessed by a series of serendipities.
 A bachelor’s degree to pharma sales to the master’s degree to a bit of teaching to master of philosophy to editing – what do you call it?

 I wasn’t even sure whether editing was going to be my career.
-The first title I edited was Keates and Romantic Celticism, and Christine Gallant, the author, was furious about my editing.
+The first title I edited was Keats and Romantic Celticism, and Christine Gallant, the author, was furious about my editing.
 I have written about it elsewhere.
 Should I be an editor?

 While the decision was not yet made, I worked on the second edition of a book on renewable energy resources.
 The author wrote back saying, “No one has ever read my book so thoroughly since its first edition.
 Can you thank the copyeditor for me?”
 And I was part of some of the challenging work that the editorial team came across, each title slowly reinforcing my belief that I can be a good editor.

-It has been 15 years now in editing taking on various roles, most recently as the senior copyediting manager, in the journey managing many reputable international publishers.
-I have loved every bit of the 15 years.
+It has been 15 years now in editing, taking on various roles, most recently as the senior copyediting manager, in the journey managing many reputable international publishers.
+I loved every bit of the 15 years.

 Most of the time I loved what I was doing.
 Sometimes not.
 The cheese in front of me was not what I liked or wanted.
 But that’s a corporate cheese, and one has to run for it.
 And I know there are cheese stations that offer delicious cheese, but either it is not the goal or someone else is running for it.
 I decided I want to quit.